Kussara: Location

-Kussara is occasionally mentioned (as Ku-ša-ra) in the clay tablets of the Old Assyrian traders in Anatolia, and less often in the early Hittite Kingdom (as KUR URU Ku-uš-ša-ra).
+Kussara is occasionally mentioned (as Ku-ša-ra) in the clay tablets of the Assyrian traders in Anatolia, and less often in the early Hittite Kingdom (as KUR URU Ku-uš-ša-ra).
 It has been equated with the modern Turkish city of Kayseri.
 Massimo Forlanini imprecisely situated it southeast of Kanesh, but north of Luhuzzadia/Lahu(wa)zzandiya, between Hurama and Tegarama (modern day Gürün).
 Trevor Bryce imprecisely situated it to "the south-east of the Kizil Irmak basin in the anti-Taurus region, on or near one of the main trade routes from Assyria and perhaps in the vicinity of modern Şar (Comana Cappadocia)".

 Kussaran kings

 Pithana and his son Anitta, forerunners of the later Hittite kings, are the only two recorded kings of Kussara.
 Their exploits are known chiefly from the so-called Anitta Text, one of the earliest inscriptions in the Hittite language as yet discovered.

-Pithana took control over Kanesh (Neša) and its important trade centrum in roughly 1780 BC.
+Pithana took control over Kanesh (Neša) and its important trade centrum around 1780 BC.
 The people later revolted against the rule of his son, Anitta, but Anitta crushed the revolt and made Kanesh his capital.
 Kussara itself, however, appears to have retained ceremonial importance.
 Anitta also defeated the polities of Zalpuwa and Hattum, after which he took the title of Great King.
 Most scholars also accept a further king, Labarna I, to be a member of the Kussaran dynasty.

 It is notable that Hattusili I, recognized as one of the first Hittite kings, referred to himself as "man of Kussara", although his capital (from which he likely took his name) was Hattusa.
 Again, Kussara seems even then to have retained some importance, since this was where Hattusili called a council on his own succession.